 Isn’t it great when things just work?
 When you’re on a job and every detail just clicks into place?
 Not only is it the sign of a pro at work, and an enjoyable experience, but it can benefit you customers as well.

 So: how do you make getting into a flow state even easier?

 It’s a phenomenon often linked to manual tasks or creative activities; everything from painting, reading, to making aeroplane models, should you be so inclined.
-(And no judgement; during lockdown I found 2000-piece puzzles were a great way to get into a flow state and kill some time).
+(And no judgement; during lockdown I found 2000-piece puzzles were a great way to get into the flow and kill some time)!
 But I digress...

-Unfortunately, as is often the case, it can be difficult to achieve this consistently because they’ll encounter at least seven different things to interrupt them whilst on a job!
+Unfortunately, as is often the case, it can be difficult to achieve this consistently because they’ll encounter any one of a hundred different things to interrupt them whilst on a job!